Cosmos-0/ThemeSwitcherTool/README.md

 Before using the Windows Dark & Light Mode Switcher, make sure you have the following prerequisites installed:

-- Windows 7 or later.
+- Windows 10.
-- .NET Framework (Minimum version: 4.6.1)
+- .NET Framework (Minimum version: 7)

 ## Installation